ballerina-platform/ballerina-distribution/examples/url-encode-decode/url_encode_decode.md

 # URL encode/decode operations

-Ballerina URL API supports encoding/decoding a URL or part of a URL.<br/><br/>
+Ballerina URL API supports encoding/decoding a URL or part of a URL.

 For more information on the underlying module, see the [URL module](https://lib.ballerina.io/ballerina/url/latest/).